 03 of 07

-If your palms are damp, you can delay extending your hand if you introduce yourself while blotting your palm on the side of your slacks or skirt.
+When your palms are damp, you can delay extending your hand if you introduce yourself while blotting your palm on the side of your slacks or skirt.
 Your greeting should include his or her name and a pleasantry, such as, “It’s so nice to meet you, Ms. Jones.”
-If you have more nice things to say, include them at this time, but don’t go overboard.
+If you have more nice things to say, include them at this time.
+Don’t go overboard and gush, or you may make the other person uncomfortable.

-In order to remember the other person’s name, you might want to say it several times during the conversation: once during the initial handshake, shortly... afterward, and again while shaking his or hand before you part ways.
+To remember the other person’s name, you might want to say it several times during the conversation: once during the initial handshake, shortly afterward, and again while shaking his or hand before you part ways.
 This will make a very strong, positive impression because people like knowing you care enough to remember their names.

 04 of 07